Public validation benchmarks and consistency evidence

 Signal groups, runtime paths, and platform combinations that represent the current public scope.

-Repeated public checks, internal replay targets, and cross-platform runs under the same browser model.
+Public checks, reproducible replay methods, and cross-platform runs under the same browser model.

 Stable profile output, no obvious runtime drift, and consistent behavior across the supported rollout path.